-These dogs very rarely show the desire to run around, like other more active breeds, instead preferring to watch all the active from their delicate perch on their owner’s lap.
+These dogs very rarely show the desire to run around, like other more active breeds, instead preferring to watch all the action from their delicate perch on their owner’s lap.

 Despite their somewhat unusual appearance, Chinese Crested Dogs are known to be intensely loyal and social, getting on well with people and dogs alike.

 They do very well in family settings as they seem to have a special way with children.

 This devotion to their owners does make them incredibly needy, and they do not do well with being separated from their favorite person.

 Consequently, they are best suited to those owners who can be around almost 24/7 to care for these sweet, albeit somewhat low maintenance dogs.